How JetStream Accelerated File Transfer Helps Remote Teams

-As companies enact work from home policies in an effort to keep their employees healthy, they may be challenged to maintain productivity.
+As companies offer their employees the ability to work remotely, they may be challenged to maintain productivity.
 It’s a point we talk about time and time again, but sending data using a legacy file transfer protocol such as TCP can be a time suck.
 TCP-based solutions such as FTP are prone to timeouts because of latency and poor network conditions.
 By comparison, JetStream uses the more efficient UDP file transfer acceleration protocol to avoid these issues.
 Team members can collaborate faster wherever they are.

 Transfer Once for Fast File Transfers

 Another way to speed collaboration is by transferring files from point-to-point.
 When using a cloud file sharing service, one user uploads data for another user to download.
 Files are essentially transferred twice – up to the cloud and then back down.
 Combined with the TCP protocol relied on by these services, very large files take a long time to send.
 With its client-server architecture, JetStream enables point-to-point transfers.
 Files are sent directly from the source to the destination and never at rest in a middle holding area.
 In addition to accelerating transfers, this helps to keep data safer.

 Some vendors price their accelerated file transfer software based on user tiers.
 In other words, they limit how many users can transfer files at the same time depending on the tier purchased.
 Say a customer has more than 10 people working remotely on a specific project, but a software plan capped at only 5 concurrent users.
 In this scenario, someone will inevitably be waiting in a file transfer queue.
 JetStream, on the other hand, provides unlimited user connections at no additional cost.
 Remote team members can easily download and install the JetStream client application.
 As a result, organizations can scale users as needed, especially when more and more workers are staying home.

 To learn more about how your remote teams can share files faster in order to work together more efficiently or to try JetStream for free, contact us today.